-When fresh figs are out, it’s a shame not to eat them, and this Fig Prosciutto Pizza couldn’t be easier or more delicious.
+When fresh figs are out, it’s a shame not to eat them, and this Fig Prosciutto Pizza with Arugula couldn’t be easier or more delicious.

 Why You’ll Love This Recipe

 When fresh figs are out at Farmer’s Markets and grocery stores, grab them!
 This is one of the best pizzas to serve as an appetizer or just to have for yourself.

 We’re going full-on easy for this recipe, and here are some good reasons to try it:

-- Salty prosciutto meets arugula and fresh figs in this “no tomato sauce” pizza.
-It’s a great appetizer or dinner, and the flavors are amazing!
+- Salty prosciutto meets fresh arugula and fresh figs in this “no tomato sauce” pizza.
+Arugula pizza is a great appetizer or dinner, and the flavors are amazing!

 - This recipe is almost like a flat bread, where cheese is melted and the rest of the ingredients are scattered on top after it bakes.
 The sweet and savory flavors are very good.

 - No need to make pizza dough for this easy recipe!
 Store-bought pizza dough from that good old Trader Joe is perfect.
 Use any store bought variety, or make your own homemade pizza crust.

 - This could be your new favorite for Friday Night Pizza Night! 🙂

 For the full recipe and list of ingredients, please scroll to the recipe card below.